Q. What is the Academic Common Market?

 Q. Where can I find the application for the Academic Common Market?

-A. The application for Virginia residents is available here.
+A. The application for Virginia residents is available on the how to apply page.

 Q. Can I submit multiple applications for certification to participate in different programs at participating institutions?